Dr. Marcia Bolton

 For those with a bachelor’s degree in an approved program of study, Widener University offers the unique ability to earn a teaching certificate in as little as two or three semesters.
 Depending on the individual’s background, students may need as few as seven courses, in addition to a semester of supervised student teaching.
 Widener will work with each individual to create a program with the quality of coursework you require, but in a timeframe that will allow you to meet your goal quickly.

-The Center for Education at Widener University offers the following programs for teacher certification at the post baccalaureate level:
+The Center for Education offers the following programs for professional certification.

 - Social Studies

-Certain certificates have additional requirements for entry into and completion of the certificate program.
-Students should consult the graduate bulletin or make an appointment with an advisor.
+Certain certificates have additional requirements for entry into and completion of the certification program.
+Students should consult the graduate catalog or make an appointment with an advisor.